In the name of God (sculpture)

 In the name of God is a series of sculptures created by Jens Galschiøt, intended as a commentary on the Christian church’s strict sexual teachings.
 The copper sculptures depict a pregnant teenager in natural size crucified on a large cross.
-Specifically, the sculptures are a reaction against teachings of the Christian church regarding contraception and sexual education, and the leadership of George W. Bush and Pope Benedict XVI.
+Specifically, the sculptures are a reaction against teachings of the Christian church regarding contraception and sexual education, and as a general criticism of the leadership of George W. Bush and Pope Benedict XVI.

 Copenhagen

 On 1 December 2006, during World AIDS Day, a 5 meter high crucifix in copper with "the pregnant teenager" was set up in front of the Cathedral of Copenhagen.
 This was the first official display of the sculpture, as a protest of the church's teachings regarding contraception.

 Nicaragua

 In March of 2007, the sculpture In The Name of God was the milestone in a campaign launched by Nicaraguan women groups to fight maternal mortality.
 37 pregnant women died during the first three months of 2007 because they were denied abortion, despite delivery in these cases being life-threatening.
 The dead mothers orphaned 80 children.

 The campaign was launched on 17 May with a press conference and a blockade in front of the Supreme Court and at the motorway.
 The "pregnant teenager" started its tour around the country on 20 May as an eye-catcher of the campaign.
 In addition, hundreds of small copies of the sculpture were produced to be handed out to parliamentarians, members the judiciary, and other authorities.